-We operate our extended hours sessions every Monday evening from 6.30pm till 8.30pm, one Saturday morning a month from 8.30am till 11.30pm and a Tuesday, Wednesday and Thursday morning 7.30-8.00am.
+We operate our extended hours sessions every Monday evening from 6.30pm till 8.30pm, one Saturday morning a month from 8.30am till 11.30pm and a Tuesday, Wednesday and Thursday morning 7.30 - 8.00am.

-6.10 In the event of a disagreement with the PRG, details and rationale of the disagreement and why the practice has had to deviate from the action plan
+6.10 In the event of a disagreement with the PRG, details and rationale of the disagreement and why the practice has had to deviate from the action plan $\mbox{N/A}$

-N/A

 7. Practice Declaration

 The Practice confirms that the above report is a true and accurate reflection of the work undertaken as part of the Participation DES 2011/13.

 Signed and submitted to the PCT and published on the Practice website on behalf of the Practice by:

 Name: Nigel Edwards Signed:

 Practice Manager Date:

 FOR PCT USE ONLY

-Date Report Received by the PCT: Acknowledged by: Receipt
+Date Report Received by the PCT: Receipt

+Acknowledged by:

+Report published and evidenced on Practice website by required deadline: